 When you use small talk, you are sending a reassuring message: “I know basic social norms, I’m open to interaction, and I’m friendly.”
 Small talk may seem like a waste of time, but you only have to do it for a few minutes.
 Think of it as the first step towards becoming friends with someone.

+Once you’ve established a basic level of trust, you can move to a deeper conversation.
 You will probably find it easier to talk to someone if you already know that you have something in common.
-If you want to make more friends, start by joining groups or meetups based around your interests.
-For more ideas, try reading our guide on how to make friends.
+If you want to make more friends, start by joining groups or meetups based on your interests.

 Mutual self-disclosure builds liking and rapport.
 In one study, the more participants disclosed about themselves to a partner, the more socially attractive they were perceived to be.